Ancient Greek religion

 Religious practices in ancient Greece encompassed a collection of beliefs, rituals, and mythology, in the form of both popular public religion and cult practices.
 The application of the modern concept of "religion" to ancient cultures has been questioned as anachronistic.
 The ancient Greeks did not have a word for 'religion' in the modern sense.
-Likewise, no Greek writer known to us classifies either the gods or the cult practices into separate 'religions'.
-Instead, for example, Herodotus speaks of the Hellenes as having "common shrines of the gods and sacrifices, and the same kinds of customs."
+Likewise, no Greek writer is known to have classified either the gods or the cult practices into separate 'religions'.
+Instead, for example, Herodotus speaks of the Hellenes as having "common shrines of the gods and sacrifices, and the same kinds of customs".

 Most ancient Greeks recognized the twelve major Olympian gods and goddesses—Zeus, Hera, Poseidon, Demeter, Athena, Ares, Aphrodite, Apollo, Artemis, Hephaestus, Hermes, and either Hestia or Dionysus—although philosophies such as Stoicism and some forms of Platonism used language that seems to assume a single transcendent deity.
 The worship of these deities, and several others, was found across the Greek world, though they often have different epithets that distinguished aspects of the deity, and often reflect the absorption of other local deities into the pan-Hellenic scheme.

 The religious practices of the Greeks extended beyond mainland Greece, to the islands and coasts of Ionia in Asia Minor, to Magna Graecia (Sicily and southern Italy), and to scattered Greek colonies in the Western Mediterranean, such as Massalia (Marseille).
 Early Italian religions such as the Etruscan religion were influenced by Greek religion and subsequently influenced much of the ancient Roman religion.

 Beliefs

 "There was no centralization of authority over Greek religious practices and beliefs; change was regulated only at the civic level.
-Thus, the phenomenon we are studying is not in fact an organized “religion.”
-Instead we might think of the beliefs and practices of Greeks in relation to the gods as a group of closely related “religious dialects” that resembled each other far more than they did those of non-Greeks."
+Thus, the phenomenon we are studying is not in fact an organized "religion".
+Instead we might think of the beliefs and practices of Greeks in relation to the gods as a group of closely related "religious dialects" that resembled each other far more than they did those of non-Greeks."